show styles

 β/β Eso/Fao 0210/0210 06/07 -

-Note: The tabulated data are based on the most recent NOAA/USAF Active Region Summary issued on 28-Mar-2012 00:30 UT , the values to the right of the forward slashes representing yesterdays values or events.
-Regions with no data in above property fields have decayed and exhibit no spots.
+Note: The tabulated data are based on the most recent NOAA/USAF Active Region Summary issued on 28-Mar-2012 00:30 UT .
+The greyed out and light-blue entries are values from the previous day.
+Slashed cells indicate that the active region has no spots.
+The latest positions of the active regions are given in both heliographic and heliocentric co-ordinates.
 The region positions are valid on 28-Mar-2012 23:00 UT .